Finland as part of NATO’s common deterrence and defence

 NATO’s deterrence and defence are of fundamental importance to Finland’s security.
 The significance of NATO membership and the security guarantee this membership brings raises the threshold of attacking Finland.
 On the other hand, Finland’s strong defence capability and crisis resilience also strengthen the alliance.
 According to the Government’s Defence Report, Finland will maintain and develop a strong national defence capability based on general conscription and comprehensive national defence in all circumstances.
 Finland’s military defence is coordinated with and complements NATO’s deterrence and defence.

 According to the Government’s Report on Foreign and Security Policy, Finland is committed to NATO’s deterrence and common defence across the entire alliance and with all threat scenarios in mind.
-As a member of NATO, Finland is prepared to support other NATO countries.
+As a member of NATO, Finland is prepared to support other NATO countries and to receive troops from other members to strengthen its own national defence.
 Finland also actively participates in the development of NATO’s nuclear weapons policy.
 When applying for NATO membership, Finland did not set any restrictions on participation in the alliance’s activities.
 NATO has announced that it will be a nuclear alliance as long as nuclear weapons are in use elsewhere.

-As a NATO member, Finland participates in the planning of NATO’s common defence.
-The NATO Defence Planning Process (NDPP) operates on a four-year cycle, and its purpose is to develop the joint capabilities of the member states and NATO as a whole.
-During 2025, new capability targets for defence planning will be established for all member states.
-They are binding on the member states, which means that they will be included in the Finnish Defence Forces’ development programme.
+The NATO Defence Planning Process (NDPP) operates on the basis of a four-year cycle, and its purpose is to develop the joint capabilities of the member states and NATO as a whole.
+In 2025, new capability targets for defence planning were established for all member states.
+They will be included in the Finnish Defence Forces’ development programme.
 Finland participates in NATO’s peacetime collective defence tasks, other NATO military activities, and sends personnel to serve in NATO structures and headquarters.
 The number of personnel needed for this is estimated to be around 100–200.

 Finland is part of NATO’s command-and-control structure, and Finnish territory falls within the area of responsibility of NATO’s Supreme Allied Commander Europe (SACEUR).
 Finland maintains national operational plans for the defence of its own territory, and these plans serve as the foundation for NATO’s regional planning and operations.
 Finland is also integrated into NATO’s joint air and missile defence system.